-If the parameter SETTINGS > DATALOGGER> SETUP > Log_sequence = OFF, the instrument creates a folder with the start date and time of the new acquisition in the name.
+If the parameter SETTINGS > DATALOGGER> SETUP> Log_sequence = OFF, the instrument creates a folder with the start date and time of the new acquisition in the name.
 In this way, each measurement corresponds to a new folder.

-If the parameter SETTINGS > DATALOGGER > SETUP> Log_sequence = ON, the measurements are stored in the same folder and the name of each data file is preceded by a sequential numbering such as: 0001_globals.dodl, 0002_globals.dodl for globals-type data files, or 0001_history.dodl, 0002_history.dodl for time history-type files, and so on for other types of data files such as Reports, Events, etc.
+If the parameter SETTINGS > DATALOGGER > SETUP> Log_sequence = ON, the measurements are stored in the same folder and the name of each data file is preceded by a sequential numbering such as: 0001_globals.dodl, 0002_globals.dodl for globals-type data files, or 0001_history.dodl, 0002_history.dodl for time history-type files, and so on for other types of data files such as Reports, Events, etc..

-Although the XPT801 instrument has 4GB of available internal memory and a μ SD memory slot (TBA), other storage options are available:
+Although the XPT800 instrument has 4GB of available internal memory and a μ SD memory slot (TBA), other storage options are available:

-Cloud: manual or automatic upload of data to NS-Storage web service
+- USB-C: external storage device - Cloud: manual or automatic upload of data to NS-Storage web service

-11.1 Setting the data file storage unit (Tba)
+11.1 Setting the data file storage unit

-The instrument allows you to use the internal eMMC memory or alternatively an μSD memory card.
+The instrument allows you to use the internal eMMC memory or alternatively an external USB-C drive.